 If you keep your vehicle close to your house, less than 30 meters away (100 ft) - make sure the Key Fob and device do not maintain a Bluetooth connection with each other.
 If they do - the alarm will not start until the bike/device is taken outside of Key Fob range.

-Tip: If you keep the vehicle close to your house, less than 30 meters away (100 ft) - make sure that the key fob and the device does not retain the connection between each other.
-If they do - alarm will not start until the bike is taken out of the key fob and the device reception zone.
-If your bike is kept outside and the key fob is inside, the reception zone can vary from few meters to 30 meters (100 ft), depending on the walls and other objects.
-Only in rare occasions the key fob can connect to Monimoto device at more than 15 meters (50 ft) distance, as walls or windows limit the radio signal significantly.
+If your bike is kept outside and the Key Fob is inside, the reception zone can vary from few meters to 30 meters (100 ft), depending on walls and other objects.
+Only in rare occasions can the Key Fob connect to the device at more than 15 meters (50 ft) distance, as walls or windows usually limit radio signal range.

-How to test?
-Leave the key fob at home where you usually keep it.
-Go to your bike and connect with the app from the "Settings" tab.
-Find "Keys" menu and check if the key fob shows any signal.
+Leave the Fey Fob at home where you usually keep it.
+Go to your bike and App -> Settings -> Connect -> Key Fobs menu and check if the Key Fob shows any signal.
 Refresh by swiping down if needed.

-If the connection is still present - we suggest finding a different place at home to keep your key fob or simply place the key fob in some metal box.
+If the connection is still present - we suggest finding a different place at home to keep your Key Fob or to place your Key Fob in a signal blocking pouch/metal box.